A butterfly resting on a flower in a field

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If, during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

-This course is delivered in three terms of ten weeks each.
-In each term, students study 40 credits comprised of either one or two modules.
-At Level 6, the dissertation module will be delivered alongside other modules.
+40 credits comprised of either one or two modules.
+At Level 6, the dissertation module will also be delivered alongside your modules.

-Teaching will be delivered by experienced academics and practitioners in the subject.
-This will be supplemented by occasional guest lecturers and speakers.
+Teaching will be delivered by experienced academics and scientists, who have expertise in a broad range of biological sciences.
+Your learning may also be supplemented by occasional guest lecturers and speakers.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world ready Chester graduate.

-Entry requirements
+Entry Requirements

 112UCAS Points